samira0101/React-Portfolio/README.md

 ```
 # So far what has been achieved and further improvements?

-All requirements above has been achieved.
+All requirements above has been achieved in code however, some icon links are not displaying on the application (could be overwritten by styling).

-# Challeneges?
+# Challeneges

 Try to understand how to add my previous cv template into react components.
 There were many errors due to the various elements in the components.

+# Future development

+This is a foundation of my react portfolio and will work to improve up on it.
+I have used my previous portfolio and integrated it with react with the use of css.
+Would like to use different styling framing and add more interactive pages.

 # To access Github Repository